mewhhaha/punpdf/README.md

 ### Official or Legacy PDF.js Build

-Usually you don't need to worry about the PDF.js build. `punpdf` ships with a serverless build of the latest PDF.js version.
+Usually you don't need to worry about the PDF.js build. `punpdf` ships with a serverless build of PDF.js 5.6.205.
 However, if you want to use the official PDF.js version or the legacy build, you can define a custom PDF.js module.

+Install `pdfjs-dist` in your application before using one of its builds.

 > [!WARNING]
 > PDF.js v5.x uses `Promise.withResolvers`, which may not be supported in all environments, such as Node < 22.
 Consider using the bundled serverless build, which includes a polyfill, or use an older version of PDF.js.